A Local Clothing Brand Gets Real About Taking on Sustainable Fashion

 While many other brands have come before and have followed suit, the Balboa sisters understand that “sustainable fashion” has somewhat been reduced to a buzzword, to which fashion personality Bryanboy quipped at one point: “I’m gonna jump off a bridge head first if I hear about yet another ‘sustainable’ clothing line.
 There’s nothing sustainable about creating something new en-masse.”

 Studio 17, thoughtful about its pledge to sustainability from start to finish, inside and out, has thankfully managed to side-step this blunder.
-“Since we don’t buy our materials in bulk and make sure to only alter existing samples, we limit waste.
-We don’t allow any fabric to go to waste,” adds Alleli.
+“Since we don’t buy our materials in bulk and make sure to only alter existing samples, we limit waste,” adds Alleli.
 “Also, unlike fast fashion brands, our pieces are made to order.
 We want to avoid excessive production of clothes as much as possible.”

 Ahead, more from Wonder’s one-on-one with Alleli Balboa of Studio 17, the local brand making a strong case for the swap to sustainable fashion.